Nico-Shock/Switch-Jailbreaking-Toturial/README.md

 7. then go to `Next Step` and then `Start` and confirm everything else to continue.
 The SD card will be partitioned.
 8. go to `Create emuMMC` again and then to `SD Partition` and select Part 1.

+## Always start in RCM mode

+1. go back to Tools in Hekate.
+2. then go to the bottom right to something with "Arch Bit - RCM".
+3. and select AutoRCM at the top right.

+This way you don't always have to connect the RCM jig and the USB-C cable and reload the payload when you restart the switch, but always start in Hekate.

 # Install HB-Store to install apps

    1. download the Homebrew App Store [HB-App Store](https://github.com/fortheusers/hb-appstore/releases).